 A private sector voluntary carbon market (VCM) taskforce on Tuesday moved into the second phase of its development with three working groups and a ten-member advisory board to provide input on increasing the quality of voluntary emission reductions (VERs) and develop standard contracts and governance principles.

-Energy and commodity trading group Vitol said Monday that it will use voluntary emission reductions (VERs) to offer carbon-neutral liquified natural gas (LNG) to its customers, building on a raft of similar approaches and deals from fossil fuel companies in recent months.
+Energy and commodity trading group Vitol said Monday that it will use voluntary emission reductions (VERs) to offer carbon-neutral liquefied natural gas (LNG) to its customers, building on a raft of similar approaches and deals from fossil fuel companies in recent months.

 African offset developer Aera has sold a 35% stake to public-private infrastructure firm Arise, aiming to help fuel its expansion plans and tap Asian demand.

 BITE-SIZED UPDATES FROM AROUND THE WORLD

 Change of tone – An Australian former minister, widely criticised by environmentalists, has made it to the final two contenders to lead the OECD, Climate Home reports.
 Mathias Cormann, who opposed climate pricing, renewable energy targets, and a green bank while in government, will run off against Swedish candidate Cecilia Malmstrom after the Greek candidate dropped out.
 Cormann’s record on climate change is seen as the biggest barrier to his selection.
 His campaign has fought back against criticism and he has pledged to address climate change if selected.
 “On the critical issue of taking ambitious and effective action on climate change, it is essential that the OECD provide global leadership,” he wrote in a statement published on LinkedIn on Tuesday.
 “Achieving global net zero emissions by 2050 requires an urgent and major international effort.”
 According to the Lowy Institute, the US is likely to back Cormann due to aligned positions on issues like digital taxes and expanding membership.